More than two months passed. The inaccurate 21-to-1 figure was bandied about by the NPR, the New York Times, and The Economist.

 "Risk ratio" here means nothing more than "more likely."
 "Confidence interval," well, if you're going to use it, explain it.
 Better yet, explain it accurately* or at least point out that it supports 9:1 more than 21:1.

 More to the point, it's pointless to discuss statistical nuances of irrelevancy!
 Of all the problems in your analysis, you're going to draw the line at estimating population in Census off-years?
 Really?!
 It's like we're sitting in your rusted jalopy and you tell me you can't drive me home because the windshield wipers aren't working.
-But you failed to mention the fact that the engine is broken!
+But you failed to mention the fact that the whole thing is up on cinder blocks!

 Of course we can estimate population figures, you fools!
 The US population grew 9.7% between 2000 and 2010.
 Talk about easy math!
 Go on, be bold, you dirty devil: assume a linear population growth for all categories.
 Divide 10% by 10.
 It comes out to 1% a year.
 I know it's not perfect, but it'll be close enough; trust me.
 (Actually population growth of 9.7% over 10-years comes out 0.925% compounded continuously.)